Sec.5 - Road & Drainage Design Standards

-- A vertical curve shall be required when the algebraic difference in road grade is greater than or equal to two.
+5.2.2 A vertical curve shall be required when the algebraic difference in road grade is greater than or equal to one.
 A vertical curve shall be required for any change in grade when the design speed is greater than or equal to 30 mph.

-- Vertical curves shall have minimum length of 100 feet and be designed with K values that meet or exceed the minimums listed in Table 1.
+5.2.4 Vertical curves shall have minimum length of 100 feet and shall be designed with K values that meet or exceed the minimums listed in Table 1.

-- Where intersecting roads meet existing primary or local roads, the grade of the proposed intersecting road shall match the transverse slope (crown) of the existing primary or local road as extended to the right-of-way line.
-Special consideration must be given to intersecting roads with existing superelevated primary or local roads.
+5.2.5 Where intersecting roads meet existing primary or local roads, the grade of the proposed intersecting road shall match the transverse slope (crown) of the existing primary or local road as extended to the right-of-way line.
+Special consideration must be given to intersecting roads with existing super-elevated primary or local roads.

-- Non-standard pavement section designs may be considered by the WCRC provided their structural strengths are equivalent or greater than those contained in Table 2 are.
+- Non-standard pavement section designs may be considered provided their structural strengths are equivalent or greater than those contained in the Appendix.
 The Design Engineer may submit complete pavement designs for WCRC consideration using the AASHTO Pavement Design methodology for either flexible or rigid pavements.

-- Roadside slopes shall be 1V:4H or flatter.
-Slopes behind curbs shall be 4% or 1/2 inch per foot through cut and fill sections from the back of curb to the hinge point.
+5.2.8 Slopes behind curbs shall be 4% (½ inch per foot) through cut and fill sections from the back of curb to the hinge point.
 The hinge point shall be located five feet from the back of curb.
 Slopes from the hinge point to existing ground shall be 1V:4H or flatter.
-In cut sections, storm sewer, including a catch basin with beehive casting, shall be placed at the hinge point at all low points.

-- Designs that necessitate guardrail installation are discouraged.
+5.2.12 Designs that necessitate guardrail installation are discouraged.
 Any design that utilizes guardrail will require a written justification.
 Further, a full design meeting current MDOT standards will be required.
-The Developer shall correct resulting construction that would create a need for guardrail installation.
-The cost of corrective action shall be the responsibility of the Developer.

-- Log of Soil Borings: A detailed soils investigation shall be conducted and submitted to the WCRC to determine the suitability of the proposed roadbed material.
-The soils investigation report shall be prepared, signed and sealed by a licensed, professional engineer.
+- Log of Soil Borings: A detailed soils investigation shall be conducted and submitted to WCRC to determine the suitability of proposed roadbed material.
+The soils investigation report shall be signed and sealed by a Professional Engineer.
 Soil boring locations shall be shown on the plans at the true and accurate locations where they were performed.
 All borings must occur within the influence of the proposed roadway.
-Soil boring logs shall be superimposed on the plan/profile sheets and include geotechnical information including: date the boring was taken, who performed the boring, the elevation of the water table (or “dry”), soil classification using the Unified Soil Classification System (USCS) or the AASHTO System, and subgrade modulus or California Bearing Ratio (CBR).
+Soil boring logs shall be superimposed on the plan/profile sheets and shall include geotechnical information including: date the boring was taken, who performed the boring, the elevation of the water table (or “dry”), soil classification using the Unified Soil Classification System (USCS) or the AASHTO System, and subgrade modulus or California Bearing Ratio (CBR).

-- All trees, stumps, roots and brush shall be removed from the AASHTO clear zone within the road right-of-way, unless otherwise permitted by the WCRC.
+- All trees, stumps, roots and brush shall be removed from the AASHTO clear zone within the road right-of-way unless otherwise permitted by WCRC.

-5.2.4 Soil erosion and sedimentation controls shall be designed in accordance with current MDOT standard plans, special details, and standard specifications for construction to minimize erosion and to control sedimentation from affecting water resources and adjacent properties.
+Soil erosion and sedimentation controls shall be designed in accordance with current MDOT Standard Plans, Special Details, and Standard Specifications for Construction to minimize erosion and to prevent sedimentation from adversely affecting water resources and adjacent properties.

 5.3 Alignment & Geometrics